 It will be the function of Chipola Junior College to encourage more high school graduates of the schools in Jackson, Washington, and Calhoun counties and other communities of this area to continue their education beyond the high school course.
-In areas now served by Junior Colleges, great advantages have accrued to the business houses, industries, agricultural services, and offices because of the increasing group of highly trained and educated personnel available for employment This in turn provides greater opportunities for the young people and keeps them from seeking employment in other areas or states where their income and contribution to the community economy is lost.
+In areas now served by Junior Colleges, great advantages have accrued to the business houses, industries, agricultural services, and offices because of the increasing group of highly trained and educated personnel available for employment.
+This in turn provides greater opportunities for the young people and keeps them from seeking employment in other areas or states where their income and contribution to the community economy is lost.
 Thus, in its own way, the Junior College contributes to the general economy and prosperity of the counties it serves.
 Chipola Junior College has as its aim and purpose to serve not only the three counties which contribute to its support but through planned programs in the fields of industry, business, and agriculture to serve the entire West Florida area and to do everything it can to foster opportunities for employment in and development of these three fields of endeavor.

-Specifically, Chipola Junior College aims to provide for its students the following educational facilities:
+Specifically, Chipola Junior College aims to provide for its students the following education facilities:

 - 1. To prepare students who expect to enter the professions for continuing their work in four-year colleges and universities.
-By satisfactorily completing here the prescribed liberal arts course, a student can enroll as a junior in the college or university of his choice. - 2.
+By satisfactorily completing here the prescribed liberal arts course, a student can enroll as a junior in the here the prescribed University parallel course, a student can enroll as a junior in the college or university of his choice. - 2.
 To train students whose formal education will end with the Junior College by prescribing a terminal education program that will fit them for employment in agriculture, industry, or business. - 3.
 To provide courses for adult members of the community who wish to further their education or enrich their cultural life through courses offered by the college.